sahithi2361/FUTURE_DS_01/README.md

 * DAX
 * Excel/CSV Dataset

- 📈 Insights Generated
+ 📈 Key Insights

-* Customers with monthly contracts have higher churn rates
-* Shorter tenure customers are more likely to churn
-* Certain payment methods and internet services show increased churn behavior
+* Identified top-performing product categories and regions
+* Analyzed profit and loss trends across different segments
+* Tracked sales growth over time
+* Compared performance between customer segments and shipping modes

  📂 Project Files

- `analysis.pbix` – Main Power BI dashboard file Dataset used for visualization and analysis
+* `Superstore_Analytics_Dashboard.pbix` – Main Power BI dashboard file
+* Dataset used for analysis and visualization

  🚀 Purpose

-The goal of this project is to help businesses understand customer retention trends and make data-driven decisions to reduce churn.
+The purpose of this project is to transform raw retail data into meaningful business insights that help improve decision-making and overall business performance.

-⭐ If you like this project, give it a star on GitHub!
+⭐ If you found this project useful, consider giving it a star on GitHub!